Having more free time on my hands, I’ve been thinking of starting a woodworking business in my garage.

-Having more free time on my hands I’ve been thinking of starting a woodworking business in my garage.
-Plus, I have “a few” ” good friend who makes good money with wood art.
-Naturally, I had some concerns and questions and I want to share with you some things I’ve discovered.
+Plus, I have a few good friend who makes good money with wood art.
+Naturally, I had some concerns and questions, and I want to share with you some things I’ve discovered.

 Someone can run a woodworking business from their garage with the right setup!

-Keep reading and I’ll share how much space is needed to start this type of business, an easy product to start with, where to find tools and customers, and 3 things to be aware of when starting.
+Keep reading, and I’ll share how much space is needed to start this type of business, an easy product to start with, where to find tools and customers, and 3 things to be aware of when starting.

-How many Square Feet do you Need for a Woodworking Shop?
+How many Square Feet do you need for a Woodworking Shop?

 According to my friend Jim HERE, he got started in a 10-foot by 20-foot space.
 He also got started with almost no capital and a few shop tools.
-A common misconception is you need LOTS of money, expensive tools, and a big garage to get started.
+A common misconception is that you need LOTS of money, expensive tools, and a big garage to get started.

-Many people have started woodworking shops in their garages, it’s just good to be a good neighbor (be respectful of people sleeping) and to make sure your work area is VERY safe.
+Many people have started woodworking shops in their garages.
+It’s just good to be a good neighbor (be respectful of people sleeping) and to make sure your work area is VERY safe.

-There are also many things you can do to be organized and to work efficiently in a small space such as using magnets for metal tools to find them easily and putting wheels on equipment.
+There are also many things you can do to be organized and to work efficiently in a small space, such as using magnets for metal tools to find them easily and putting wheels on equipment.

 One thing I’m a HUGE fan of is selling a product first and then creating it.
-Take the order for it and get “at least” a deposit of half the cost and then create the item.
+Take the order for it and get “at least” a deposit of half the cost, and then create the item.

-This way you “know” there is a market for what you’re creating.
-If nobody gives you an order then you don’t waste time building something that nobody may want (and that could save you time and space).
+If nobody gives you an order, then you don’t waste time building something that nobody may want (and that could save you time and space).

 I highly recommend checking this place HERE out for education.
-He shares the top 10 profitable items to start with, little-known marketing methods, and most importantly it’s a step-by-step system to get you profitable, including what tools to start and how to buy them for a discount.
+He shares the top 10 profitable items to start with, little-known marketing methods, and most importantly, it’s a step-by-step system to get you profitable, including what tools to start and how to buy them for a discount.

-Like many things in life the why is MORE important than the how.
+Like many things in life, the why is MORE important than the how.
 Why do you want to start this business?

 - Is it to replace your job and spend more time at home?